Learning Decomposed Representation for Counterfactual Inference: DeR-CFR Algorithm

 By minimizing the term $\mathcal{L}_{I}$, our model can ensure the information of confounding factor $C$ and adjustment factor $A$ would not be embedded into $I(X)$, since $C$ and $A$ are associated with the outcome even given the treatment variable.
-And vice versa with maximizing the predictive power of $I(X)$ on $T$.
-Hence, this regularizer can help to decompose the instrumental factor.
+Moreover, vice versa with maximizing the predictive power of $I(X)$ on $T$, we can ensure all instrumental factor information would be embedded into $I(X)$, hence would not be embedded into other factors.
+Hence, this regularizer can help to decompose the instrumental factor accurately.